walmartlabs/lacinia/docs/tutorial/pedestal.rst

    see that it is intended as a quick option when first starting, as here.
-   You'll almost certainly want to replace it with more specific calls to other functions in the ``pedestal2`` namespace that more precisely address your application's particular needs.
+   You'll almost certainly want to replace it with more specific calls to other functions in the ``pedestal2`` namespace that more precisely address your application's particular functional and security needs.

-Lacinia-Pedestal services GraphQL POST requests at the ``/api`` path.
+By default, incoming  GraphQL POST requests are handled at the ``/api`` path.
 The default port is 8888.
 We'll get to the details later.

 The ``/ide`` path (which is opened at startup), and related JavaScript and CSS resources, can only be accessed